- Introduction to HPC clusters

 Once your password has successfully been entered, you will see a message that your home directory has been created:

 Return to the "Home directory not found" tab and select the second link, "Restart Web Server."
-Clicking the link will reload Open OnDemand for you and present the graphical interface.
+Clicking the link will reload Nova OnDemand for you and present the graphical interface.
 Click here to jump to the guide.

-When uploading files to Open OnDemand, there is a size limit of 20MB.
+When uploading files to Nova OnDemand, there is a size limit of 20MB.
 To upload larger files, please utilize other methods of data transfer via the Data Transfer Nodes (DTNs).
 Methods to transfer large amounts of data include SCP and Globus Connect.
 See the "Getting data to and from a cluster" guide for more information.